odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 **This is an evolving standard and we foresee making many changes after initial feedback.
 We are actively looking for co-authors to bring this EIP to life**.

 ![](https://i.imgur.com/s8WFuLM.png)
-*Figure 2.
-Overview of the components and how they interact*
+*Figure 3.
+The interaction of the components*

 We define the following interfaces, which can also be found in the [GitHub repository](https://github.com/pentagonxyz/gov-of-venice) of the reference implementation.